mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 `FEW 2.3 final-<first>-<last>`

-I should be able to run this project with `yarn start`.
+I should be able to run this project with `yarn start` or `npm start`

 ## Home Components - 2

 Create a **Home** component that displays your name and the name of this class.

+This component should display your name.

 ## Components Patterns - 3

-Create a new **StarWars** component that has a _text input_, a _button_.
+Create a new **StarWars** component that has a _text input_, and a _button_.
 Use the controlled component pattern and state to store the value entered in the input.
 The value will be the id of a Star Wars character.

+The goal of this component is allow us to enter a number and submit that number with a a button.

 **Extra Credit:** Validate your input.